tmtsoftware/csw/docs/src/main/services/location.md

 The lifecycle of a connection of interest can be followed using either the `track` API or the `subscribe` API.

 These methods take a `Connection` instance as a parameter. **A `Connection` need not already be registered with Location Service.**
-It's alright to track connections that will be registered in future.
+It's okay to track connections that will be registered in future.

-A `track` API returns two values:
+The `track` API returns two values:
   * A **source** that will emit a stream of `TrackingEvents` for the connection.
   * A **KillSwitch** to turn off the stream when no longer needed.

 The Akka stream API provides many building blocks to process this stream, such as Flow and Sink.
 In the example below, `Sink.actorRef` is used to forward any location messages received to the current actor (self).

 A consumer can shut down the stream using the KillSwitch.

 The `subscribe` API allows the caller to track a connection and receive the TrackingEvent notifications via a callback.

-The API expects following parameters :
+The API expects following parameters:
   * An existing connection or a connection to be registered in the future.
-* A callback that implements `Consumer`, receives the TrackEvent as a parameter.
+  * A callback that implements `Consumer` and receives the TrackEvent as a parameter.

 @@@ note
 Callbacks are not thread-safe on the JVM.
 If you are doing side effects/mutations inside the callback, you should ensure that it is done in a thread-safe way inside an actor.
 Here is an @github[example](/examples/src/main/scala/example/event/ConcurrencyInCallbacksExample.scala) of how it can be done.